Darnxd/Key-Logger/README.md

 🔄 How It Works

-- Uses pynput.keyboard.Listener to detect key presses
+- Uses pynput.keyboard.Listener to detect key presses.

-- Normal characters are logged as-is
+- Normal characters are logged as-is.

-- Special keys are logged as [key_name]
+- Special keys are logged as [key_name].

-- Writes every keystroke to key_log.txt in real-time
+- Writes every keystroke to key_log.txt in real-time.

 👤 Author